knpuniversity/javascript/knpu/ep1-basics/all-about-promises.md

 in modern JavaScript, and if you haven't seen them yet, you will soon.

 We all know that in JavaScript, a lot of things can happen asynchronously.
-For example, Ajax calls happen asynchronously and even fading out en element happens asynchronously: we call the `fadeOut()` function, but it doesn't finish until later.
+For example, Ajax calls happen asynchronously and even fading out an element happens asynchronously: we call the `fadeOut()` function, but it doesn't finish until later.
 This is *so* common that JavaScript has created an interface to standardize how this is handled.
 If you understand how it works, you will have a huge advantage.